GUI Overview

 Preset library

-in this case.
-Here you have the option to view 1 of the 7 preset categories, as well as your own user
+The preset library shows the name of the active preset, which is sunbeam suspended in this case.
+Here you have the option to view 1 of the 7 preset categories, as well as your own user creations and favorite sounds in the 🤍 page.

 Click the preset name to open up an expanded browser view of all presets in your selected category.